 Some jellyfish facts

 There over 2,000 jelly species.
-The bell height and diameter ranges by species from 0.5 millimeters (1/32 inch) to 2 meters (6.5 feet, not including the mouth parts which can extend out further).
+The bell height and diameter ranges by species from 0.5 millimeters (1/32 inch) to 2 meters (6.5 feet).
 Their tentacles can range from 1 inch long to 119 feet long.
 The lion’s mane jelly is the longest, longer than any whale, and may be the longest animal on the planet.
 Lion’s mane jellies live in the Salish Sea, although they are not reported as growing that large here.

 They can release as many as 45,000 eggs daily.

-Their diet is varied and includes plants and animals tiny to small: protozoa, phytoplankton (plant), plankton (animal), zooplankton, rotifers, eggs, crustacean larvae, larval fish, small fish, crustaceans, and other jellies.
+Their diet is varied and includes plants and animals tiny to small: protozoa, phytoplankton (plant), plankton (animal), zooplankton, rotifers, eggs, crustacean larvae and grown crustaceans, larval fish and small fish, and other jellies.
 Each species eats different things, but most or all are carnivorous.
 Some eat whatever attaches to their tentacles and fits in their mouth, so any kind of small creature.

 Jellies swim, and navigate

-Jellyfish are not simply passive creatures subject to the whims of currents, like plankton.
-Typically they move about 5 feet per minute, and some can travel up to 4 meters (12 feet) per minute.
+Jellyfish are considered by most as planktonic, in that they float with the currents.
+But, they are not simply passive creatures subject to the whims of currents, they have the power of locomotion.
+Typically they move about 1.5 meters (5 feet) per minute, and some can travel up to 4 meters (12 feet) per minute.
 They can move in any direction including against the current.
-Some species, like the pacific sea nettle can move up and down the ocean’s water column 3,600 feet per day.
+Some species, like the pacific sea nettle can move up and down the ocean’s water column 1100 meters (3,600 feet) per day.
 Yes, per day!

-I watched this pacific sea nettle in the gallery below swim around in the Port Angeles Boat Haven.
+I watched this pacific sea nettle in the gallery below swim around in the Port Angeles Boat Haven on November 16, 2024.
 I first saw it swim (west) past the wood pier, which was up-current.
 It then turned 90 degrees and swam to the left (south), bumped into a wooden bulkhead, turned around 180 degrees and swam north past that pier post, and then again west, where it bumped into a cement pier.
-Despite the current wanting to push it east, it stayed in that area for about 15 minutes.
+Despite the current wanting to push it east, it stayed in a very small area for at least 15 minutes.

 Two types of tentacles